But the cons seem to outweight the pros.

 Related: How To Make Your Own Almond Milk

-In a recent statement to the National Organic Standards Board, Dr. Tobacman explained that carrageenan itself and its breakdown product both create dangerous inflammation, a condition that serves as the backbone of more than 100 human diseases, including inflammatory bowel disease, rheumatoid arthritis, and arteriosclerosis.
+In a statement to the National Organic Standards Board, Dr. Tobacman explained that carrageenan itself and its breakdown product both create dangerous inflammation, a condition that serves as the backbone of more than 100 human diseases, including inflammatory bowel disease, rheumatoid arthritis, and arteriosclerosis.

 Organic Foods Free Of Carrageenan

-Cottage Cheese: Nancy's + Organic Valley
+Cottage Cheese: Good Culture, Nancy's, Organic Valley